Free Videos - Singing Practice & Information

 So I think the reasonable time to allow for vocal practice and to experience PROGRESS, is 30 minutes a day.

 That's my ideal ask.
-You can also get a lot done in 20 minutes a day if you practice smart and very focused.
+You can also get a lot done in 15 - 20 minutes of solid practice a day if you stay focused.

 Progress doesn't work like that.
 It works if you practice CONSISTENTLY as little or much as you want or can.